52023

 Powdercoat vs Epoxy for inside of Vacuum Reservoir

-What is a better finish for rust prevention on the inside of a vacuum reservoir/tank, powedercoat or epoxy?
+What is a better finish for rust prevention on the inside of a vacuum reservoir/tank, powdercoat or epoxy?
 We use a TGIC metallic-powder on the outside of the tank, but need something on the inside to prevent rust.
 Which is better?

 Jamie Cristler

-Buyer - Newberg, OR, USA
+Buyer - Newberg, Oregon, USA

-First of two simultaneous responses -- May 1, 2009
+First of two simultaneous responses --

 You're confusing two things.